OndraZizka/jboss-migration/README.md

     conf.<module>.<property>=<value> := Module-specific options.
         <module> := Name of one of modules.
 E.g. datasource, jaas, security, ...
         <property> := Name of the property to set.
 Specific per module.
 May occur multiple times.

+  For the full list of options please see the project [wiki pages](https://github.com/OndraZizka/jboss-migration/wiki).